 - Rockford has the highest rate of auto theft in the U.S.

-- Geographic crime rate: 160 crimes per square mile (national average is 39)
+- Geographic crime rate: 160 crimes per square mile (the national average is 39)

 Only 4 percent of cities in the U.S. have higher crime rates than Rockford.